 Please read these booking conditions and the Additional Information carefully, they form an important part of the contract for your holiday.

-All holidays are advertised in our brochures and on our website are operated by Hayes & Jarvis (Travel) Limited trading as Hayes & Jarvis, registered number 509596 (hereinafter called ‘the Company’, ‘we’, ‘us’ or ‘our’), a member of the TUI Group of companies, of TUI Travel House, Crawley Business Quarter, Fleming Way, Crawley, West Sussex, RH10 9QL, and are sold subject to the following conditions:
+All holidays are advertised in our brochures and on our website are operated by Hayes & Jarvis (Travel) Limited trading as Hayes & Jarvis, registered number 509596 (hereinafter called ‘the Company’, ‘we’, ‘us’ or ‘our’), a member of the Travelopia Group of companies, of Origin One, 108 High Street, Crawley, West Sussex, RH10 1BD, and are sold subject to the following conditions:

-Please Note: Adequate and valid travel insurance is compulsory for all our travellers and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance for your booking by the date of departure.
+Please Note: Adequate and valid travel insurance is compulsory for all our travellers and it is a condition of accepting your booking that you agree you will have obtained adequate and valid travel insurance.
+We recommend you take out insurance as soon as your booking is confirmed.

 The Package Travel, Package Holidays and Package Tours Regulations 1992 require us to provide security for the monies that you pay for the package holidays booked from us and for your repatriation in the event of our insolvency.